eclipse-che/che-docs/src/main/pages/extensibility/che-in-che-quickstart.md

 title: Develop Your First Plugin Usign Che
 sidebar: user_sidebar
 keywords: dev docs, developer docs, plugins, extensions
-tags: [extensions, dev_docs, assembly]
+tags: [extensions, dev-docs, assembly]
-permalink: che_in_che_quickstart.html
+permalink: che-in-che-quickstart.html
 folder: extensibility
 ---

-Before you dive into information on how you can [extend Che framework][framework_overview] and build your own Che [assembly][assemblies], let's install and debug your first Che plugin using Che itself.
+Before you dive into information on how you can [extend Che framework][framework-overview] and build your own Che [assembly][assemblies], let's install and debug your first Che plugin using Che itself.

 ## Run Eclipse Che